adarshjha00/boAt-Sales-Customer-Analytics-Dashboard-SQL-Power-BI-/README.md

 The objective of this project is to analyze historical transactional data to identify revenue drivers, customer retention patterns, operational bottlenecks, and areas of improvement to support data-driven business decisions.

 ## 🔍 Project Overview

-This project presents a **comprehensive business analytics dashboard for boAt**, built using **SQL and Power BI**, focusing on sales performance, customer behavior, fulfillment efficiency, and customer sentiment analysis.

-The dashboard analyzes data for **2024 & 2025** and converts raw transactional data into **actionable business insights** to support strategic decision-making.
+To analyze sales and customer data for 2024 & 2025 using SQL and Power BI, perform data cleaning and transformations, and build interactive dashboards that deliver actionable insights for business stakeholders.

 ---